How many of the 600,000 knee replacements every year in the U.S. can be prevented with diet and exercise?

 But years ago I would have never been able to convince my father of that; he sports two artificial knee joints, though he never did regain good walking and painless knees after the surgeries.

-The latest report is in Nature Reviews Rheumatology.
+The report of the investigation is in Nature Reviews Rheumatology.

 My mother won’t believe that exercise and diet could have prevented her husband’s need for total knee replacement surgery.